ShadowMario/FNF-PsychEngine/README.md

 * You can change a note's type on the Editor, it comes with two example types:
   * Alt Animation: Forces an alt animation to play, useful for songs like Ugh/Stress
   * Hey: Forces a "Hey" animation instead of the base Sing animation, if Boyfriend hits this note, Girlfriend will do a "Hey!" too.
-* You can place notes on top of eachother by holding alt and clicking
-* You can hold right-click and drag to place multiple notes

 ## Improved Animation Debug menu (Press 8 in-game on a Debug build)
 ![](https://user-images.githubusercontent.com/44785097/127721062-f912853c-2513-41b8-bd66-fd80d9d4ee0f.png)